svnaptic/DC2-MercuriChat/REPORT.md

 # MercuriChat (for Data Communications II)
 ## Project Goal

 The goal of this project is to create a simple web client that uses TCP/WebSockets to connect to a chat server using HTML5, HTML5 WebSockets, CSS, JavaScript, and Ruby on Rails.
+The goals we met were:
+* Creating a nice, easy-to-use user interface for the client-side (via Bootstrap);
+* Allow users to register for an account;
+* Send welcome emails to users;
+* Allow users to change their passwords through their profile page;
+* Design a welcome message to new users (those without an initialized friends list);
+* Allow users to sign in and sign out of an account easily;
+* Allow users to search for friends;
+* Allow users to add friends to a friends list;
+* Permit users to choose a friend from the friend list to chat;
+* Allow users to conduct 1-on-1 or group communication; and
+* Provide users notification of unread messages.

+Some goals that we wanted to meet, but didn't in the allotted time were:
+* File-sharing of different types;
+* VoIP; and
+* Personalization of user icons.

+Overall, we met most of our goals for this project.

 ## Project Design

 We used draw.io to draw the diagrams explaining our project design.
+We primarily utilised the Ruby on Rails framework, which has an MVC (model-view-controller) architecture.
+Under our __Project Design__ section, we have discussed the _controller_ portion in further detail.

 ### High-Level Diagram of MercuriChat:
 ![alt text](https://github.com/uml-dc2-2016-spring/DC2-MercuriChat/blob/master/mc-diagrams/MercuriChat-diagram.png)